National Institutes of Health

 - The primary NIH organization for research on Skin Pigmentation Disorders is the National Institute of Arthritis and Musculoskeletal and Skin Diseases

 Pigmentation means coloring.
 Skin pigmentation disorders affect the color of your skin.
-Skin cells give your skin color by making a substance called melanin.
+Your skin gets its color from a pigment called melanin.
+Special cells in the skin make melanin.
 When these cells become damaged or unhealthy, it affects melanin production.
 Some pigmentation disorders affect just patches of skin.
 Others affect your entire body.

 If your body makes too much melanin, your skin gets darker.
-Pregnancy, Addison's disease and sun exposure all can make your skin darker.
+Pregnancy, Addison's disease, and sun exposure all can make your skin darker.
 If your body makes too little melanin, your skin gets lighter.
 Vitiligo is a condition that causes patches of light skin.
-Albinism is a genetic condition affecting all of a person's skin.
-Infections, blisters and burns can cause lighter skin.
+Albinism is a genetic condition affecting a person's skin.
+A person with albinism may have no color, lighter than normal skin color, or patchy missing skin color.
+Infections, blisters and burns can also cause lighter skin.

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)